keboola/website/_product/index.md

   - name: ETL
     valueold: need some ETL framework
     valuenew: no need
+  - name: 'DataScience '
+    valueold: need to connect to some platform or assemble Jupyter notebooks&servers, etc.
+    valuenew: included
   - name: Connecting to data sources
     valueold: Weeks
     valuenew: Hours - no coding